-5.2 Facility Support
+5.2 Facility Support (not an allowable expense for HEN or TANF)

 5.2.1 Lease Payments

 - ✓ Lease or rent payment on a building used to provide temporary housing or permanent supportive housing. - ✓ Hotel/Motel expenses for less than 90 days when no suitable shelter bed is available. - ✓ Move-in costs (security deposits, first and last month's rent) for permanent housing.